friquifund/website/pages/whyjoin.md

 <h1>Why become a member?</h1>

-As a member you will be joining a supportive group of peers that shares your values and is helping make a difference in our community.
+<p class="lead">As a member you will be joining a supportive group of peers that shares your values and is helping make a difference in our community.</p>

-You won’t just be funding important work, but also have a direct say in where those funds go, be invited to events, and be part of what makes FriquiFund so special.
+<p class="lead">You won’t just be funding important work, but also have a direct say in where those funds go, be invited to events, and be part of what makes FriquiFund so special.</p>

-<h2>Friqui = Geek</h2>

 <div class="row align-items-center">
 	<div class="col">
+		<h2>Friqui = Geek</h2>
 		<p>We are 200 members from the world of <abbr title="Science Technology Engineering & Mathematics">STEM</abbr> with strong ties to Barcelona.</p>
 	</div>
 	<div class="col">